Enosh-P/hunt-bird-mlagents-different-reinforcement-learning-algorithms/README.md

 2. Hit a Red Bonus Bird after 2 Yellow Bird (Provide more priority).
 3. Observes the ammo availability as well.
 4. When there is no ammo, go to No Shoot Zone(NSZ).
-5. When there is no bird on the screen, go to NSZ as well.

 ### Reward Function: